CUBIIT/Ads-Manager/README.md

 ```
 ### NativeBanner ad
 NativeBanner ad looks like a banner but it customizes the native ad layout.
-Mostly used in recycler view.
+Mostly used in recycleview data.

 ```java